The Kudla-Millson lift of Siegel cusp forms: The injectivity of the genus 2 Kudla--Millson lift

 In particular~$c_\eta(g)=0$ for the special choice of~$g$ made above, i.e.\ an isometry interchanging $e_{\alphaone}$ with $e_b$ and fixing $e_{b+2}$.
 Under this assumption on~$g$ and~\eqref{eq;hypothonalpha} on~$\vect{\alpha}$, the computation given in~\eqref{eq;injproofrocucv} of the coefficient~$c_\eta(g)$ may be simplified.
 In fact, the polynomials~$\polw{\vect{\alpha},\borw}{0}{\htot}$ are harmonic, the Jacobi theta functions appearing therein is independent of $y_3$, and the integral over~$\ythree$ is positive.
 Hence, if the Kudla--Millson lift of a Siegel cusp form~$f$ vanishes, then \ba & \frac{1}{\genU_{z^\perp}^2} \sum_{t\ge1,\,t|\jacindexvec} \frac{t}{2i} \int_{\left(\tauone,\tautwo\right)\in\Gamma^J\backslash\HH\times\CC} \yone^{k-3} \exp\bigg(-\frac{2\pi \ytwo^2 \jacindexvec^2}{\yone t^2}\bigg) \\ &\quad\times \Big\langle \phi_{\jacindexvec / t, q(\jacindexvec)/t^2}(\tauone,\tautwo), \Theta_{\brK, \jacindexvec / t} \big(\tau_1, \tau_2,\borw,\polw{\vect{\alpha},\borw}{0}{1}\big(\cdot,\borw(\jacindexvec/t)\big)\big)\Big\rangle \,d\xone\,d\xtwo\,d\yone\,d\ytwo \\ &=\frac{1}{2i \genU_{z^\perp}^2} \sum_{t\ge1,\,t|\jacindexvec} t \Big\langle \phi_{\jacindexvec / t, q\left(\jacindexvec\right)/t^2}, \Theta_{\brK, \jacindexvec / t}\big(\cdot,\cdot ,\borw,\polw{\vect{\alpha},\borw}{0}{1}\big(\cdot,\borw(\jacindexvec/t)\big)\big) \Big\rangle_{\Pet} \ea vanishes for all $\boldsymbol{\alpha}$ satisfying~\eqref{eq;hypothonalpha} and $\jacindexvec \in \brK'$, where $\left\langle \cdot{,} \cdot \right\rangle_{\Pet}$ is the Petersson inner product introduced in Section \ref{sec:JacobiThetaInnerProducts}.

 If~$\jacindexvec \in \brK'$ is primitive, then there is only one summand in~\eqref{eq:DivisorSumInnerProducts}, hence the only Petersson inner product appearing therein vanishes.
 By induction on the number of divisors on~$\jacindexvec$ we obtain the vanishing of every Petersson inner product appearing in~$\eqref{eq:DivisorSumInnerProducts}$, independently from the primitivity of~$\jacindexvec \in \brK'$.
+This proves Corollary~\ref{cor;introvanpetjac}.

 We now show an injectivity result for the inner products in~\eqref{eq:DivisorSumInnerProducts} involving the Jacobi theta functions that we have introduced in Section \ref{sec:JacobiThetaInnerProducts}.